TeCSAR-UNCC/EventCentric-VAD/README.md

 We propose an event-centric framework that focuses on detecting coherent anomalous events with meaningful start and end boundaries.
 To achieve this, we introduce (1) a score-refinement pipeline that transforms noisy frame-level predictions into temporally consistent events, and (2) a dual-branch reconstruction model that directly produces event-level anomaly scores using multi-scale temporal context.

-We also establish a new evaluation protocol based on temporal IoU and event-level F1 metrics, revealing a significant gap between frame-level accuracy and true event-level performance across standard VAD benchmarks
+We also establish a new evaluation protocol based on temporal IoU and event-level F1 metrics, revealing a significant gap between frame-level accuracy and true event-level performance across standard VAD benchmarks.

+## Key Features
+-Event-centric reformulation of VAD evaluation
+-First tIoU-based event-level benchmark for anomaly detection -Reveals large gap between frame-level and real-world performance -Score-refinement pipeline for frame-to-event transformation -Dual-branch transformer for direct event-level detection -Benchmark audit + cleaned dataset (SHT) -Privacy-preserving pose-based modeling

 ## Event-centric Characterization of VAD benchmarks
 We establish a foundation by auditing existing VAD datasets, SHT, CHAD, HuVAD, and NWPUC, from an event-centric perspective.